AM Intensive session

 Remote training sessions require the use of a high speed internet connection and a computer with microphone, speakers and camera.

-Contact firstname.lastname@example.org for more information or to reserve dates with a minimum non-refundable deposit of 25% of the registration fee.
+Contact firstname.lastname@example.org for more information or to reserve dates.

 Schedules of public remote training sessions:

 - Context and definitions